intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/3d_unet_mlperf/README.md

 The instructions are same as FP32 inference instructions, except you need to change the `--precision=fp32` to `--precision=bfloat16` in the above commands.

 ## Int8 Inference Instructions
+Download the pre-trained model from the [3DUnetCNN](https://storage.googleapis.com/intel-optimized-tensorflow/models/v2_5_0/3dunet_int8_fully_quantized_perchannel.pb).

-3D-Unet Int8 inference instructions are same as FP32 inference instructions, except you need use `--precision=int8` and  `--in-graph=/home/<user>/3dunet_int8_fully_quantized_perchannel.pb` in the above commands.
+The rest of 3D-Unet Int8 inference instructions are same as FP32 inference instructions, except you need use `--precision=int8` and  `--in-graph=/home/<user>/3dunet_int8_fully_quantized_perchannel.pb` in the above commands.